valory-xyz/open-autonomy/docs/price_oracle_intro.md

 executed in isolation.
 This means that transactions which occurred prior to the replayed transaction within the same block will not be accounted for!
 Therefore, the replay will not raise a `SolidityError` in such case, because both the txs happened in the same block.

+The exception is handled automatically and logged as an error, so it does not affect the execution.
+However, as a side effect, we may end the round with a failure status even though the transaction has settled, because we have not managed to detect it.